Aerocqt/oneui-lockscreen-font-ext/README.md

 - Reason of "OPPO Big Clock Sans" is available is because iOS 26 [September 15, 2025] Release the "Long Clock Style" AFTER Android (HyperOS)[October 29, 2024]
 So it is considered as a Android style from me
 - [Relevant information](HeheJuice/Result.png)
+- I am not a Hater of iOS and I have iPad with iOS 26,reason of not making iOS Theme related is to keep Android it's own style.

  ### ℹ️ Fonts available now [Credits]
 - OPPO Big Clock Sans [OPPO]